 For foods that do not contain natural sugars (i.e. bread or pasta sauces), it is easier to estimate the amount of added sugar they contain.
 Simply look at the sugar content on the nutrition facts label.

 Remember: read the ingredient list of a packaged food.
 Ingredients are listed in decreasing order from most to least.
-So the closer the sugar ingredient is to the beginning of the list, the higher the relative proportion.
+The closer a sugar ingredient is to the beginning of the list, the higher its relative proportion in the food.

 It is critical to reduce the amount of added sugar in our daily diet if we are to improve our long-term health.
 Start by understanding just how much added sugar you eat each day.
 Then cut out foods (and drinks!) with a lot of added sugar and replace them with similar foods that have less or no added sugar.
 If you have children, help them do the same.
 Their long-term health depends on it.